occivink/mpv-scripts/README.md

 # if no, we know the result of calling ffmpeg, but we can only encode one extract at a time and mpv will block on exit
 # yes by default
 detached=yes

+# if yes, print the ffmpeg call before executing it
+# yes by default
+print=yes
 ```

 ## Examples